 6. These kids love us even when we are yelling at them and are having bad days.
 They forgive us and give us the biggest hugs and kisses.
 You get random Kindergarten art in your work bag that say, “I love you so so so so so so mut.”

 7. You meet so many people.
 I’m not sure if it is the small town we live in or the combination of us having the kids in sports.
 I feel like we know half the town.
 Our kids have obviously different sets of friends with different sets of parents.
 It is kind of awesome knowing other parents.

 8. Kids learn the art of sharing and compromising early.
 Our girls love our little boy.
 They are understanding and genuinely helpful when their little brother is messing up their games and toys.
 They have learned patience and sharing at an early age.
 They have also learned to secretly eat candy away from their little brother so as not to have to share.
 That’s called being street smart.

 9. It is a super exclusive club that not most people can get into.
 Hopefully, our kids never lack for company and know that there are other people in the world that can help them in time of crisis.
 That goes for us as parents as well.

 10. People automatically think Ryan and I have a clue about parenting.
 I’ll take it – but it is the furthest from the truth.
 I guess if you do the job over and over again, it provides the perception of being an expert.
 And if you don’t mind, I’ll add that to my resume.

 While we have postponed vacations due to multiple activity schedules, socked away money towards 529 plans instead of spending it on upgrading our 13-inch television, eaten Tostino’s pizza rolls and mac ‘n cheese because of the exhaustion of keeping up with three, we still thought having one more was the right choice for us.

-Having a fourth child means having four under six.
+Having 4 kids means having four under six.